 The concreteness dimension measures how closely real world objects are captured.
-External representation schemes should be concrete in the sense that they should closely mirror the real world.
+External representation schemes should be concrete in the sense that they should contain analogues of real world objects and relationships rather than mathematical objects and relationships.
 Internal representation schemes may be abstract since they portray the symbolic representation of the model and must, of necessity, include mathematical concepts.
-Evidence concerning the desirability of icons and other concrete objects that can be directly manipulated by users is quite strong (Shneiderman [1988]).
+Evidence concerning the desirability of icons and other concrete objects that can be directly manipulated by users is quite strong (Shneiderman [1987]).
 Graphs can provide more concrete representations for modelers because they can reveal hidden facts and relationships and stimulate human thinking (Shepherd [1987]).
 A study by Carlson et al [1977], showed that decision makers seem to rely on conceptualizations and that graphs and visual scenarios helped improve decision making.
 The advent of low cost computer graphics technology makes interactive systems possible.
 For these reasons, our research has emphasized graphic representation schemes.